cloudr-solutions/CloudFormation-GeneralTemplates/README.md

 # CloudFormation-GeneralTemplates

-This repository contains Cloud Formation templates and scripts
+This repository contains general Cloud Formation templates and scripts